UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

   - *Player mode #4*:  Multiplication - the pool of problems will only contain multiplication
   - *Player mode #5*:  Division - the pool of problems will only contain division

-- *etc.*

 # Gameplay Objectives

 - *Primary Objective #1*: Solve the current problem
     - Description: *Get the correct answer so you can stay alive and advance to the next question*
     - Alignment: LO 1,2,3,4 (depends on what mode the player chooses)
 - *Primary Objective #2*: Survive 20 questions (get to the boss)
-    - Description: live through 20 questions with a minimum of one life in order to reach the boss
+    - Description: *live through 20 questions with a minimum of one life in order to reach the boss*
     - Alignment: LOs 1,2,3,4 (depends on what mode the player chooses)
 - *Primary Objective #3*: Defeat the boss
-    - Description: Defeat the boss by typing in the correct answers in order to beat the game and show mastery of your subject of choice
+    - Description: *Defeat the boss by typing in the correct answers in order to beat the game and show mastery of your subject of choice*
     - Alignment: LOs 1,2,3,4 (depends on what mode the player chooses)

 # Procedures/Actions

 *Describe the control scheme and what actions a user can take in the game.*

 The user can move up and down to answer questions during the progressive part of the game.
 During the boss battle, the player must type out their answers instead of choosing, which will allow them to demonstrate mastery of the subject.

 # Rules

 *What resources are available to the player that they make use of?
 How does this affect gameplay?
 How are these resources finite?*

 - If the player gets a question incorrect, they hit a wall and lose some of the phoenix's fire (a life).
 - Once the fire is extinguished, the phoenix cannot continue and the player loses.
 - If the player gets a question correct, the fake wall illusion disappears, and the player advances to the next question